-The results of black-box validation on commercial IDEs (\tool{GitHub Copilot}, \tool{Zed}, \tool{Cursor}, \tool{Trae}) confirms that these security pitfalls are not artifacts of our specific \tool{Zeta} evaluations, but inherent challenges of the NES architecture.
-Comparing the commercial leaders with our White-box baseline reveals three key insights alignment with our risk taxonomy:
+The black-box validation on commercial IDEs (\tool{GitHub Copilot}, \tool{Zed}, \tool{Cursor}, and \tool{Trae}) confirms that the security pitfalls observed above are not artifacts of our specific \tool{Zeta} evaluations but inherent challenges of the NES architecture itself.
+Comparing the commercial leaders with our white-box baseline reveals three insights aligned with the risk taxonomy.

-\paragraph{Model Upgrade vs. Context Poisoning (C1).} Regarding inherent model security (V1), commercial IDEs demonstrated a lower vulnerability rate ($-$32.5\%) compared to \tool{Zeta}.
-This gain is likely attributed to the continuous \textit{black-box} upgrades applied to commercial models, effectively reducing their inherent generation of insecure code.
-However, the vulnerability rate for context-dependent vectors (V2--V6) increased by 7.9\% averagely over the base model.
-This indicates that commercial IDEs only partially mitigate inherent risks through model improvements, but failed to consider the risks introduced by the extended context.
+\paragraph{Model Upgrade vs. Context Contamination (C1).} On the inherent-model vector (V1), commercial IDEs achieve a markedly lower vulnerability rate than \tool{Zeta} ($-$32.5\%), likely attributable to the continuous \textit{black-box} upgrades applied to their underlying models~\cite{github_copilot_evolving}, which suppress the generation of insecure code at the source.
+However, on the context-dependent vectors (V2--V6) the average vulnerability rate is 7.9\% \emph{higher} than that of the base model.
+Commercial IDEs therefore only partially mitigate inherent risks through model upgrades and largely fail to address the risks introduced by extended context.